The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 Maybe you’ve been planning to make a will but haven’t had the time.
 Or perhaps you haven’t even considered how to protect your assets and your family for the long-term.

 Either way, if you’re looking toward the future, here are six steps to take when creating your will.
 And don’t worry if this seems daunting — a Desert Financial Wills & Trusts consultant can help walk you through the process::

-- Keep it safe: You’ll want to locate your will somewhere where it can be easily accessed by your executor.
+You’ll want to locate your will somewhere where it can be easily accessed by your executor.
 When you prepare financial planning documents with Desert Financial, you receive a portfolio with your signed documents.
-In addition, we store electronic versions so they are available to your loved ones when needed.
+In addition, we store electronic versions so they are available to you or your loved ones

 Getting a will or trust is an important part of planning for the unexpected and securing your family’s future.
-Once you follow the steps necessary to have your will prepared, you can rest easy knowing that they will be taken care of.
+Once you follow the steps necessary to have your will prepared, you can rest easy knowing that your wishes are documented.

 1Document preparation services are offered through Desert Financial Federal Credit Union; an Arizona Supreme Court Certified Legal Document Preparation Business Entity (CLDP #81024).
 Legal document preparation services are not insured by the NCUA and have no credit union guarantee.